-- Have there been events since the sale that significantly affect the value of the business?
+- Have there been events since the sale that signficantly affect the value of the business?

-We'd be happy to discuss your business financial needs and goals.
-Simply fill out the form, and we'll be in touch.
+We’d be happy to discuss your financial needs and goals.
+Simply fill out the form and we’ll be in touch.

 Find out what is involved in a valuation